 No Significant Difference Found Between 1.5 and 2 Finger Noseband Tightness in New Study, but FEI’s Precautionary Approach Praised

 In light of these results, we (International Society for Equitation Science) emphasise the importance of caution in interpreting non-significant findings from small studies.
-We applaud the FEI (Fédération Equestre Internationale) for its continued commitment to the 2-finger rule, applying the precautionary principle in ensuring equine welfare, despite the findings of this and other related studies.
+We applaud the FEI (Fédération Equestre Internationale) for their continued commitment to the precautionary principle in ensuring equine welfare despite the findings of this and other related studies.

 The study noted that pressures increased significantly at tightness levels below 1.5 fingers, raising concerns about potential risks to equine comfort and well-being.
 However, the study did not assess behavioural or physiological impacts.